 The motion range that can be adjusted by changing the stopper block mounting position is limited to up to 180° on both the positive (+) side and the negative (-) sides due to harness treatment and control restrictions.
-However, the total combined motion range on both sides is 320°.

 If a stopper block is mounted as shown in the figure below, the motion range is 180° for the positive (+) side and 140° for the negative (-) side.